Topology-Driven Clustering: Enhancing Performance with Betti Number Filtration: Experiments

-\textbf{Choice of Kernels.} We conducted two separate experiments with BFTC, one by applying a Gaussian kernel in forming the adjacency matrix $A'$ as described in Eq. \ref{eq:kernel} and another without employing any kernel.
-The value of $k$ is varied ranging from $1$ to $14$ and the corresponding ARI for all datasets are presented in Figure \ref{fig:kernel}.
-The trends suggest that involving the Gaussian kernel improves the performance of BFTC compared to the same when no kernel is applied.
-The kernel function assigned weights which made it easier to distinguish identical points, leading to better cluster formation.
+We conduct two separate experiments with the two variants of BFTC, one by applying a Gaussian kernel in forming the adjacency matrix $\mathcal{A}'$ as described in Eq. \ref{eq:kernel} and another without employing any kernel.
+The performance is presented in Figure \ref{fig:kernel}.
+The trends suggest that involving the Gaussian kernel improves the performance of both the variants of BFTC compared to the same when no kernel is applied.
+The kernel function assigns weights, making it easier to distinguish identical points and leading to better cluster formation.

-\section{Conclusion \& Future works.}
+\section{Conclusion \& Future works}

-In this work, we proposed a novel topological clustering algorithm BFTC, which effectively exploits Vietoris-Rips complexes and Betti number filtration to separate complex shapes and structures located in the data set.
-BFTC constructs Betti sequences that capture intricate topological features, and their length highlights the number of features that are taken into account.
-Furthermore, BFTC constructs the topology-aware graph by refining the initially constructed $k$-NN graph, reducing the cost of pairwise comparisons for the entire data set.
-Our proposed algorithm exhibited impressive performances on $2$D and $3$D synthetic datasets containing complex overlapped shapes and structures.
-Even BFTC performed commendably on real-world clustering datasets.
-Designing clustering algorithms by investigating topological aspects for large-scale datasets with highly complex overlapping structures can be a potential avenue for future research.
+In this work, we proposed a novel topological clustering algorithm, BFTC, that integrates multiscale topological information into the clustering process through Vietoris–Rips filtrations and Betti sequences.
+By encoding the evolution of topological features across filtration scales, both variants of BFTC effectively capture both local geometric structure and higher-dimensional topology, enabling robust clustering of datasets with complex, nonconvex, and intertwined structures.
+The proposed topology-aware graph refinement further enhances cluster separability while reducing redundant neighborhood connections, leading to improved computational efficiency.
+Extensive experiments on the synthetic and real-world datasets demonstrate that both variants of BFTC consistently outperform existing methods, including topology-based baselines, in terms of clustering accuracy and robustness.
+Designing clustering algorithms by investigating topological aspects for large-scale datasets with heavily complex overlapping structures and exploring adaptive filtration strategies can be a potential avenue for future research direction.